filippo-orru/personal-site-hugo/content/about-me.md

 As part of my work at Studo, I am responsible for managing our **excellent user support**.
 This means I coordinate first, second, and third-level support, I investigate challenging **cross-project issues** when they come up, and call upon my coworkers' expertise to ensure our users are happy.
 As the number of developers and support team members grew, I introduced **new processes** regarding ticket assignment, hand-off, and inter-team communication.

+In March 2024, I started automating parts of the first-level support by leveraging LLMs.
+So far, the results look promising.

 # More
 - Check out my [LinkedIn profile](https://linkedin.com/in/filippo-orru).